 During the Holocaust, many musicians and other artists were persecuted by the Nazis, some because they were Jewish, others because of the content of their art.
-We invite you to apply for the Gideon Klein Award.
+We invite you to apply for the $5,000 Gideon Klein Award.
 The Award is open to students in any major.
-The Gideon Klein Scholar will either create an original work, prepare a performance, or do research.
-At the end of the academic year, he/she will offer a public presentation at Northeastern and archive the project on the Jewish studies website.
+The Gideon Klein Scholar either creates an original work, prepares a performance, or does research.
+He/she also offers a public presentation at Northeastern during Holocaust Awareness Week and archives the project on the Jewish studies website.
 Students at Northeastern, Hebrew College, and the New England Conservatory are eligible to apply.

 How to Apply:

-All materials and/or questions should be sent to Professor Jenny Sartori (firstname.lastname@example.org).
+All materials and/or questions should be sent to Lori Lefkovitz (firstname.lastname@example.org).

 This award honors the memory of Gideon Klein, brilliant pianist and composer, who was imprisoned in Terezin and other concentration camps until his death in 1945.
 While in Terezin, Klein inspired other musicians to compose and share their music with others in most difficult circumstances.
 The award was established in 1997 by Prof. Bill Giessen in memory of his mother, Gustel Cormann Giessen.

 2017-2018: Danielle Murad Waiss, Political Science and International Affairs major.
 Project will involve choreographing a dance performance composed of several pieces inspired by artworks created during or after the Holocaust.

 2016-2017: Alison Campbell (Northeastern University, International Affairs and Political Science major).
 Campbell’s project explores the life and works of Wilhelm Brasse, a photographer notorious for his identity photos shot in Auschwitz.
 Her interdisciplinary work examined the role of photography through the lenses of memory, history, and culture.
 She presented her work at Northeastern’s Holocaust Commemoration in January 2017.